 - Allergic reactions, including anaphylaxis are rare but may happen in some patients.
 Signs of allergic reaction to this drug may be swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
 If this happens, do not take another dose of this drug.
 You should get urgent medical treatment.

-- Severe decreased in the number of white blood cells.
-This may increase your risk of severe infections, including viral, bacterial and fungal, which can very rarely be life-threatening
+- Severe decrease in the number of white blood cells.
+This may increase your risk of severe infections, including viral, bacterial and fungal, which can be life-threatening.

-- Severe diarrhea, and/or colitis, which is swelling (inflammation) in the colon - symptoms are loose bowel movements (diarrhea) stomach cramping, and sometimes blood in the bowel movements.
-Very rarely, you may get a hole in your stomach, small and/or large intestine which may be life-threatening
+- Severe diarrhea, and/or colitis, which is swelling (inflammation) in the colon - symptoms are diarrhea, stomach cramping, and sometimes blood in the bowel movements.
+Very rarely, you may get a hole in your stomach, small and/or large intestine which may be life-threatening.

-- Inflammation (swelling) of the lungs which may very rarely be life-threatening.
+- Inflammation (swelling) of the lungs which can be life-threatening.
 You may have a dry cough or trouble breathing.

 Note: Some of the side effects above are very rare.
 If you have concerns and/or questions, please discuss them with your medical team.